Canon 1Ds vs G5X

 The 1Ds writes its imaging data to Compact Flash cards, while the G5X uses SDXC cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the G5X only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Canon PowerShot G5 X and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |5.||Canon G7 X Mark III||-||stereo||mono||Y||-||micro||3.1||Y||-||Y|

 |8.||Canon G7 X||-||stereo||mono||-||-||micro||2.0||Y||Y||-|